On the uniqueness of the Prym map

 \subsection{Low-dimensional representations of $\Mbeta$}

 The interplay between the two generating sets of $\Mbeta$ found in \Cref{subsec:complex-curves,subsec:conj} allows us to conclude all but the last item of \Cref{theo:rigidity_group_d}. \begin{proof}[Proof of (1)-\Cref{theo:rigidity_group_d}] Represent $[\beta]$ by a simple closed curve $b$, and let $a$ be a simple closed curve intersecting $b$ transversely at one point.
-Let $R$ be the complement of an open annular neighborhood of $b$, then $R \cong S_{g-1}^2$, $\Mod(R) \to \Mbeta$ and $\phi$ induces a representation $\phi_R:\Mod(R) \to \GL(m,\C)$.
+Let $R$ be the complement of an open annular neighborhood of $b$, then $R \cong S_{g-1}^2$ (A genus $g-1$ surface with \emph{two} boundary components), via the inclusion $R \hookrightarrow S_{g-1}$ there is a map $\Mod(R) \to \Mbeta$ and $\phi$ induces a representation $\phi_R:\Mod(R) \to \GL(m,\C)$.

 We claim that $\phi_R$ is trivial.
-For $m < 2(g-1)$ this follows from the results of Franks-Handel\cite{Franks-Handel}, as the genus of $R$ is at least $3$.
-Similarly for $m = 2(g-1)$, by Korkmaz\cite{korkmaz}, $\phi_R$ is either trivial or conjugate to the standard symplectic representation $\psi:\Mod(R) \to \Sp(2(g-1),\Z)$.
+For $m < 2g-2$ this follows from the results of Franks-Handel~\cite[Theorem 1]{Franks-Handel}, as the genus of $R$ is at least $3$.
+Similarly for $m = 2g-2$, by Korkmaz~\cite[Theorem 2]{korkmaz}, $\phi_R$ is either trivial or conjugate to the standard symplectic representation $\psi:\Mod(R) \to \Sp(2g-2,\Z)$.
 Note that in either case, $\phi(T_b) = 1$ as $b$ is separating in $R$.
 Let $d$ be the boundary of a regular neighborhood of $a \cup b$.
 Via the $2$-chain relation~(see \cite[Prop 4.12]{FM}),

 as $d \in R$ is separating.
 Thus, regardless of $\phi_R$, $\phi(T_a^2)$ is of order at most $4$ and by conjugation the same applies to any $\phi(T_{a'}^2)$ with $\hat{i}_2([a'],[\beta])=1$.

 Now suppose that $\phi_R$ is not trivial, then after conjugating $\phi$ we can assume $\phi_R = \psi$.
 Consider two $k_i$-chains to each side of $b$ with $k_i$ odd, as in \Cref{fig:chain_conj}.